-Disassemble the original equipment front brakes:
+•Disassemble the original equipment rear brakes:

-Raise the front wheels off the ground and support the front suspension according to the vehicle manufacturer's instructions.
+Raise the rear wheels off the ground and support the rear suspension according to the vehicle manufacturer's instructions.

 Remove the wheel.
-Disconnect the caliper brake hose from the brake line at the body.
 Remove the two bolts that hold the stock caliper mounting bracket to the spindle.
 Lift off the bracket and stock caliper as one unit, then slide off the stock hat and rotor assembly.
 On some models you may have to unbolt the stock caliper from the caliper bracket before removal.